 HR & Recruiting

-AI-assisted candidate data entry and management
+AI-assisted candidate data entry, CV processing, and management

 Why the human is still essential here